bl0nd/chive/README.md

   how commits or branches work just to switch color schemes.

 Finally, we have programs such as [mondo]() and [pywal](), which more or less use special template files to replace sections of a file.
-I quite like these actually, however
+However,

 * They typically require modifications to the original file.